pingcap/docs/sql-plan-management.md

 > **Note:**
 >
 > To use SQL bindings, you need to have the `SUPER` privilege.
-If the system prompts that you do not have sufficient privileges, see [Privilege Management](/privilege-management.md) to add the required privileges.
+If TiDB prompts that you do not have sufficient privileges, see [Privilege Management](/privilege-management.md) to add the required privileges.

 ### Create a binding